 The idea of yet another round of goodbyes, another move…it just felt like too much.
 I moved when I finished elementary school, when I finished middle school, and when I finished high school.
 Part of me just wants to finish college and stay put.

 But over time, I’ve begun to wrap my mind around this new season of life and feel ready for it.
-I visited Wake Forest again this spring– this time, without my dad or mom because I wanted to feel like I could really do it on my own: drive there, find my way around town, navigate campus, meet people, and all of that.
+I visited Wake Forest again this spring– this time, without my parents because I wanted to feel like I could really do it on my own: drive there, find my way around town, navigate campus, meet people, and all of that.
 On that second visit, I met even more welcoming students and felt almost at home.

 Wake has some pros that UNC doesn’t, and I started to open my mind to the possibility of going there.
 Despite my hesitation and fear, I feel peaceful and even excited about the idea of being in a new place once again.

 But one thing I’ve been reminded of by a lot of people in my life recently is that I can (and will!) choose to make the best out of any situation I’m in.
 I won’t play the “what if” game about what life would be like if I’d stayed in Chapel Hill.

 I don’t know for certain that being at Wake Forest (or even going to law school!) is the right choice.
 But I do know that whatever I choose will be good.

 I’ll grow to love this new city, Winston Salem, that I’ve visited twice in my life.
 I’ll meet awesome new people, find a church I love, form a new community, and hopefully find some running buds.
 I’ll find the prettiest trails, best local restaurants, and new favorite study spots there.

 And I’ll also always also be a UNC Tar Heel.
 In the days leading up to graduation, I’ll be going on some extra long, relaxed runs in Chapel Hill, soaking up time with college friends, and buying T-shirts from my favorite local spots, while getting excited about this new chapter.